 1. Make a routine and stick to it

 Keeping your studying on track is easy when you work to a routine.
-Choose an allotted time of day—like your commute or a few hours over the weekend—and dedicate it to study.
+Choose an allotted time of day such as your commute, or a few hours over the weekend and dedicate it to study.
 Some employers who encourage your study may even be able to provide you dedicated hours during the working week to commit towards your training.
 Your new routine will soon become habitual and you’ll be less likely to procrastinate.

 2. Find a study buddy